processwire-recipes/Recipes/cleanup-orphaned-page-folders.md

 ## Solution

 Create a new document, copy&paste the code below, save it to the root of your PW installation and open it in a browser.
-Initially it perfoms a dry run, so your are save before actual deletion take place.
+Initially it performs a dry run, so your are save before actual deletion take place.

 Because we are dealing with actual files, make a backup of you `files` folder and double check the output results before changing the mode.